 The SMU Human Rights Fellowship (HRF) enables a small number of promising SMU students to develop the skills and leadership necessary to impact real world change.

-The HRF provides a year of in-depth mentorship to exceptional students as they implement innovative community projects.
+The HRF provides a year of in-depth mentorship to exceptional students as they target pressing human rights problems through social innovation projects of their own design.
 It is the most prestigious Human Rights honor offered at SMU.
 Any current SMU undergraduate or graduate student can become an HRF, although Human Rights majors and minors are especially encouraged to apply.

 Meet the Current SMU Human Rights Fellows!